 function but due to differences between database systems CDMConnector

-differences.
 Internally CDMConnector runs compute_query

-function that is tested across the OHDSI supported database
+tested across the OHDSI supported database platforms.

 If we are writing data to the CDM database we need to add one more argument when creating our cdm reference object, the “write_schema”.
 This is a schema in the database where you have write permissions.
 Typically this should be a separate schema from the “cdm_schema”.